 Contact an Experienced Personal Injury Lawyer Indianapolis, IN Relies Upon

 In a growing economy, as owners, developers, architects and contractors hasten to make real improvements on commercial plots of land, there is a growing concern that sub-standard products, poor designs, unskilled labor and limited construction management and oversight is the cost-cutting driver of modern construction.
 If you have been injured on or near a construction site, or within a building that does not adhere to the local building codes, contact a personal injury lawyer Indianapolis, IN knows and values for his experience.
-Call Charlie Ward today at (317) 639-9501 for a free consultation.
+Call Charlie of Ward & Ward Law Firm today at (317) 639-9501 for a free consultation.